Prismtc/CNE-Engagement-Hours/README.md

 ## Charts

-All charts are viewable in your browser via the links below.
+All html charts are viewable in your browser via the links below.

 ### 2023
 - [Organizations by Contact Hours](https://prismtc.github.io/CNE-Contact-Hours/2023 Organizations by Contact Hours Bar.html)